Foulest/RepairKit/README.md

 Automatically perform a comprehensive system cleanup and repair, including:

-- Deleting restrictive system policies
+- Deleting restrictive system policies: Removes policies set in place by third-party applications, restoring full control back to the user.
-- Running registry and system tweaks
+- Running registry and system tweaks: Helps to optimize system performance by applying safe registry changes and system configuration changes.
-- Removing pre-installed bloatware
+- Removing pre-installed bloatware: Automatically finds and removes unwanted applications that makes your computer run worse.
-- Cleaning unnecessary junk files
+- Cleaning unnecessary junk files: Removes temporary files to free up disk space, giving the user more space to use for what they really want.
-- Repairing various disk issues
+- Repairing various disk issues: Scans for and fixes disk errors to verify data integrity and improving overall system performance and stability.
-- Scanning for malware with security software
+- Scanning for malware with security software: Detects and removes malware to protect your computer from data threats.

-Every function in the repair is fully customizable, allowing you to enable or disable specific repairs as needed using the configuration files located in the **config** folder. **Only modify these files if you know what you are doing.**
+Every function in the repair is fully customizable, allowing you to enable or disable specific repairs as needed using the configuration files located in the **config** folder.
+** Only modify configuration files in the config folder if you are experienced with system repair settings, ** ** incorrect changes can cause system instabilities. **

 > **Note:** The malware scan automatically runs a quick scan with Windows Defender.
 In the event that Windows Defender
 > is disabled or unavailable, a quick scan is performed with Sophos Scan & Clean instead.
+This is performed only
+> if Sophos Scan & Clean is already installed onto your system.
+If not, you will be given a prompt to
+> download it.

 ![Automatic Repairs](https://i.imgur.com/MTx7Gg3.png)